Titan Planet Logo

 app/actions/search.js

-export function search(req) {
+export function run(req) {

 return {